ThisisGenuine/Publicia/README.md

 # Publicia
 Its only For Hacktoberferst

-First Follow then send PR
+First Follow then send PR.

 Accepting Anything Genuine.